Golaszewski/PRANCE/PyHamilton_Methods/210210_PRANCE_w_errorrecovery/reusable-pace/README.md

 py robot_method.py
 ```

-Other scripts are included to calibrate the position of your reader tray, stage pipette tips, and other activities associated with PRANCE.
+Other scripts are included to calibrate the position of your reader tray (`readertraycalibration.py`), stage pipette tips (`48tipstaging.py`), and other activities associated with PRANCE.

 ## Navigating this folder
 robot_method.py imports a number of functions and data from other files in this folder.